 When it comes into context with a full mix, how you EQ your kick drum also plays a huge part in the overall sound of the track.
-For example, in modern metal tracks you want that a powerful, click-y kick drum tone.
-Alternatively in dance genres you want a lot of sub bass and ‘thud’.
+For example, in modern metal tracks you want that a powerful, cutting kick drum tone.
+Alternatively in dance genres, you want a lot of sub-bass and ‘thud’.

-So whether you’re delivering remote drum recordings, editing/mixing drum projects or your own drum covers; learning to how to EQ a kick drum is something you must learn and become comfortable with.
+So whether you’re recording drums in your studio, editing/mixing drum projects or your own drum covers; learning to how to EQ a kick drum is something you must learn and become comfortable with.
 In this article, I’m going to help you do just that.

 What is Kick Drum EQ?